hoteljuliet/SPEL/README.md

 This project was started after years of great experience working with (Logzio Sawmill)[https://github.com/logzio/sawmill], which is an awesome project and worth checking out.

 ## Design rules:
+- #1 keep everything fast!
+- as much as possible, it should look like a bash script in yaml format
 - keep the names small
 - keep the naming of parameters consistent and simple: source, dest, to, from, dict, list
-- when dealing with lists, allow partial success but track each success/failure individually, otherwise its one success/fauilure
+- when dealing with lists, allow partial success but track each success/failure individually, otherwise its one success/failure
-- make more, smaller steps. < 50 lines each is normal.
+- make more, smaller steps vs bigger ones with lots of options. ~50 lines for a step is normal/average.
 - use jackson annotations for all parsing rules, optional fields, etc
 - https://en.wikipedia.org/wiki/Principle_of_least_astonishment
 -